Samuel-Buteau/universal-battery-database/README.md

 We want two objects to never have the same name. we want two names to never have the same object.

-if an object is a list of pairs of labels and objects or it is just a "leaf" object so data Obj = Leaf x | Collection [(label, Bool, Obj)]
+If an object is a list of pairs of labels and objects or it is just a "leaf" object so data Obj = Leaf x | Collection [(label, Bool, Obj)]